/

 2. Address Verification System (AVS)

-• Validate billing address details provided during checkout.
+• Validate billing address details at checkout.

 3. Card Verification Value (CVV)